AramCodes/hw/07-stacks-queues-linked-lists/12-fast-and-slow-pointers/readme.md

 Before we move on to the next challenge, I want to talk more about `pointers` and how they work.
 In general, pointers are variables that store the memory address of another variable.
 This concept is more abstract in JavaScript and not as prevalent as in languages like C and C++, where special types and characters are used to declare and work with pointers, such as the `*` character for declaring a pointer variable and the `&` character to get the address of a variable.

 In JavaScript, pointers are not explicitly used, but the underlying mechanism is still present when dealing with objects and arrays.
-It is different with primitive values, so I want to give you an example of both.
+It is different for primitive values, so I want to give you an example of both.

 Let's start with primitive, which are strings, numbers, booleans, null, undefined and symbols.